chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``wall restitution coefficient`` parameter is the restitution coefficient of the wall's material.
 This parameter is used to define the effective restitution coefficient for the impact of a particle and the wall.
 At This point in time, all the walls have the same properties.

-* The ``wall rolling friction coefficient`` parameter is the sliding friction coefficient of the wall.
-This parameter is used to define the effection friction coefficient between the wall and the particles when their surfaces are sliding relative to each other.
+* The ``wall rolling friction coefficient`` parameter is the rolling friction coefficient of the wall.
+This parameter is used to define the effective rolling friction coefficient between the wall and the particles.
 At This point in time, all the walls have the same properties.

 * The ``wall youngs modulus`` parameter is the Young's modulus of the wall's material.
 This parameter is used to define the nonlinear spring constant used when a particle impacts a wall.
 At This point in time, all the walls have the same properties.